spring-projects/sts4/vscode-extensions/vscode-concourse/README.md

 ## Limitations

-This vacode-extension is still a work in progress.
+This Vscode Extension is still a work in progress.
 At the moment only a select few of the [built-in resource-types](https://concourse.ci/resource-types.html) have been fully defined in the Editor's Schema.

 The resource-types that are already defined in the schema are: